Bilski311/tour-dates-manager/README.md

 ```
  docker-compose up
 ```
-Run the TourDatesManagerApplication file using any IDE that supports Java.
+Run the TourDatesManagerApplication file using any IDE that supports Java.(You have to have JDK 17 installed)